 Hi!
 I'm Hannah Christianson.
-I am an award winning songwriter, performer, music therapist, producer, and music lesson teacher.
+I am an award winning songwriter, performer, and music lesson teacher.
 I graduated from Berklee College of Music in 2013, with a dual degree in Music Therapy and Songwriting.
 Since then, I have toured in the East Coast and Midwest United States, as well as Ireland and Scotland, and have received numerous songwriting awards, including Winner of the Great American Song Contest in the Pop Category, Finalist in the John Lennon Songwriting Contest, and Finalist in the Great American Song Contest in the Adult Contemporary Category.
 I have taught songwriting workshops at MIT, South Shore Conservatory, in Kenya, and in Ireland.
 I've worked as a music therapy intern at Boston Children's Hospital, where I learned how to work with people from many different cultural backgrounds as well as with children who have special needs.
 I've also self-released two albums, collaborated in many different musical groups, and have licensed my music to several licensing companies.
 Throughout all of my experiences in my performance and artist career, I have always been a teacher of music.
 Most recently, I have been teaching songwriting to students all over the world, as well as private lesson students in my own home.
 I love being able to share the joy and love that I have for music with others, and to teach not only the musical skills, but also the appreciation for how music can bring more beauty, joy, and expression into one's life.

 I blend my experiences as a performer, songwriter, and music therapist to create a unique lesson experience for each student, specifically tailored to his or her needs.
 My lessons are fun, upbeat, and informative.
 I like to focus on creating a positive relationship with music, as a tool for processing and expressing yourself, as well as on learning musical goals.
 If you want to experience the joy of music and develop new musical skills at the same time, I'm the right teacher for you.